Marley0523/gmod.github.io/wiki/January_2010_GMOD_Meeting_Registration.md

 - O'Conner (NOSQL), Caudy (Drupal), Martone (NIF), Skinner (JBrowse), in general talks that describe GMOD tools briefly, to orient us to what they do"
-- Using and developing Bio::Chado::Schema, GnpAnnot projects, Chado on Rails
+- Using and developing Bio%3A%3AChado%3A%3ASchema, GnpAnnot projects, Chado on Rails
 - JBrowse, bioperl & DBIx, tripal, show and tell
 - Representation of next generation sequences in GBrowse.